kodyfisher21/CS3704-Project/IMPLEMENTATION.md

 Jay Foti
 What was implemented:
+I implemented the revised Student class that contains the student name and schedule.
+The schedule is in the form of a 2-D array, with one set representing the hours and the other representing the days.
+Because the schedule is being stored in Student, I deleted the other student schedule class because it was unneeded.
 How it was implementated:
+I used pair programming with Kody to update both Student and main so the program was somewhat functional and made sense.
+We gave feedback to each other to improve our code.
 How it relates to overall system design:
+This relates to the overall system design because we are using a chain of responsiblity design amongst our group to determine who will implement what functionality/aspect of our program.

 Yash Atal
 What was implemented: